-There have been a lot of existing works on power management solely on servers.
-A heuristic-based solution outline for the power-aware consolidation problem of virtualized clusters is presented in [8].
-The problem of optimally allocating a power budget among servers in order to minimize mean response time is addressed in [9].
-Reference [7] considers the relation between the server's performance and power consumption; based on the relation, a mixed integer programming model is applied to achieve improvement on power-efficiency while providing performance guarantees.
-In [10], the power consumption and application-level performances of servers are controlled in a holistic way so that explicit guarantees on both can be explicitly achieved.
-[11] considers energy management on heterogeneous data centers where the workloads on servers are highly dynamic; similarly to our work in this paper, the authors consider hierarchical energy management, combining dynamic voltage & frequency scaling and job dispatching.
+There have been tremendous existing works on power management on servers.
+A heuristic-based solution outline for the power-aware consolidation problem of virtualized clusters is presented in [7].
+The problem of optimally allocating a power budget among servers in order to minimize mean response time is addressed in [8].
+Reference [6] considers the relation between the server's performance and power consumption; based on the relation, a mixed integer programming model is applied to achieve improvement on power-efficiency while providing performance guarantees.
+In [9], the power consumption and application-level performances of servers are controlled in a holistic way so that explicit guarantees on both can be explicitly achieved.

 A large number of works also consider power management in the DCN.
-[12] conducts traffic consolidation based on the correlation-aware analysis for data center network traffic flows.
-[13] conducts energy-aware flow scheduling in a distributed way, which can avoid the single point of failure problem and has good scalability.
-[14] discusses how to reduce energy consumption in high-density DCNs from a routing perspective; the key idea is to use as few network devices to provide the routing service as possible, with little to no sacrifice on the network performance.
-[15] presents a framework for DCN power efficiency; basically, it periodically tries to find a minimum power network subset that satisfies current traffic conditions.
-[16] considers the power optimization of DCNs in a hierarchical perspective; it establishes a two-level power optimization model to reduce the power consumption of DCNs by switching off network switches and links while guaranteeing full connectivity and maximum link utilization.
+[10] conducts traffic consolidation based on the correlation-aware analysis for data center network traffic flows.
+[11] conducts energy-aware flow scheduling in a distributed way, which can avoid the single point of failure problem and has good scalability.
+[12] discusses how to reduce energy consumption in high-density DCNs from a routing perspective; the key idea is to use as few network devices to provide the routing service as possible, with little to no sacrifice on the network performance.
+[13] presents a framework for DCN power efficiency; basically, it periodically tries to find a minimum power network subset that satisfies current traffic conditions.
+[14] considers the power optimization of DCNs in a hierarchical perspective; it establishes a two-level power optimization model to reduce the power consumption of DCNs by switching off network switches and links while guaranteeing full connectivity and maximum link utilization.

 Quite a few works consider coordinated power management on both servers and DCNs.
-Many of the works are covered in a survey [17].
-We discuss several works that are highly related to ours.
-[18] presents a data center scheduling methodology that combines energy efficiency and network awareness and aims to achieve the balance between individual job performances, traffic demands, and energy consumed by the data center.
-The correlation analysis in [12] is extended to also consider the VM utilization levels to ensure joint power optimization of the DCN and the servers [19].
-[20] also considers joint power optimization through VM placement on servers and flows scheduling on the DCN; they assume that each VM can be assigned a set of specified servers.
-[21] presents a general framework for joint power optimization on servers and the DCN.
+[15] presents a data center scheduling methodology that combines energy efficiency and network awareness and aims to achieve the balance between individual job performances, traffic demands, and energy consumed by the data center.
+The correlation analysis in [10] is extended to also consider the VM utilization levels to ensure joint power optimization of the DCN and the servers [16].
+[17] also considers joint power optimization through VM placement on servers and flows scheduling on the DCN; they assume that each VM can be assigned a set of specified servers.
+[18] presents a general framework for joint power optimization on servers and the DCN.
 The problem of achieving energy efficiency is characterized as a time-aware model, and is proven to be NP-hard.
-[22] points out several new directions on making the future data center more energy efficient.
 These existing works fail to fully utilize the power management techniques on servers and in the DCN at the same time.
 In this paper, we jointly consider VM placement on servers with scalable frequencies and flow scheduling in DCNs, to minimize the overall system's power consumption.